FUS-Aducanumab

 - Six monthly combination treatments with escalating aducanumab doses (1-6 mg/kg)

-- Amyloid reduction 48-63 percentage points greater in FUS-treated regions vs contralateral untreated regions
+- Amyloid reduction 48, 49, and 63 percentage points greater in FUS-treated regions vs contralateral homologous regions (aducanumab alone, no FUS)

-- Mean 32% SUVR reduction in treated regions combined across 3 participants
+- Mean 32% SUVR reduction in FUS-treated regions combined across 3 participants

-- APOE ε4 carriers excluded as risk mitigation strategy
+- APOE ε4 carriers excluded as ARIA risk mitigation strategy

-- No ARIA observed; aducanumab dose capped at 6 mg/kg (below standard 10 mg/kg)
+- No ARIA observed; aducanumab dose capped at 6 mg/kg (below on-label 10 mg/kg)

 - Headaches were most common adverse event; no serious neurological events during treatment phase